chksum-rs/lib/README.md

 * `reader` enables the `reader` module with the `Reader` struct within each variant module.
 * `writer` enables the `writer` module with the `Writer` struct within each variant module.

 By default, neither of these features is enabled.

+### Asynchronous Runtime

+* `async-runtime-tokio`: Enables async interface for Tokio runtime.

+By default, neither of these features is enabled.